zmts/supra-api-nodejs/actions/auth/README.md

 }
 ```
 - Server check max session count (MAX_SESSIONS_COUNT === 5)
-- If condition is Ok, creates new `SessionEntity`
+- If condition is Ok, creates new `RefreshSessionEntity`
 - If not server wipe all user sessions and creates new one
-- Response with `SessionEntity.refreshToken` in cookie and `accessToken` in body
+- Response with `RefreshSessionEntity.refreshToken` in cookie and `accessToken` in body

 # Refresh tokens (RefreshTokensAction)
 ```